-Technology Governance in a Devolved Global Legal Order: lessons from the China-USA strategic conflict, in A New Global Economic Order, Cheng Chia-Jui, et al, eds.
-(Brill/Nijhoff Publishers) (forthcoming 2021)(Update of February 13, 2021)
+Technology Governance in a Devolved Global Legal Order: Lessons from the China-USA Strategic Conflict, in A New Global Economic Order, pgs.
+197-226, Chia-Jui Cheng ed.
+(Brill/Nijhoff Publishers) (2022)(pre-publication text)

 28 Pages Posted: 23 Dec 2019 Last revised: 17 Dec 2021